getporter/porter/docs/content/cli/bundles.md

 ### Synopsis

 Commands for working with bundles.
 These all have shortcuts so that you can call these commands without the bundle resource prefix.
-For example, porter bundle install is available as porter install as well.
+For example, porter bundle build is available as porter build as well.

 ### Options